 Just imagine all the fun you’ll have!

-- Test your culinary skills with a ramen-making session at a ramen factory—and get to sample your work!
+- Test your culinary skills with a sushi-making session—and get to sample your work!

 - Immerse yourself in the green tunnel of the Arashiyama bamboo forest.
 Watch the light from the sun dap the forest floor.

 - Create your own Japanese-style hand towel using Japanese tie-dying techniques.